beepetaswathi/MyBookStore/README.md

 Sai Sucharitha Konakanchi S554816 - Worked on update model of book created XML layouts and it's related Java Classes , it's fuctionality is the book keeper can upload images of book , update dbook details such as author name , language of book and purchased date of the book and linked it with database for successful sync .

 .
 Worked with Team in enhancing The performance of the app , Made sure the app is functioning properly without crash .

+Swathi Beepeta S561633 - Worked on developing home screen activity and user login pages where user can sign in / login into application.
+User can register one time using the email address and can reset their password by clicking forgot password.
+After login into home screen user can view the list if available books.
+Developed xml layouts and written java classes related to above mentioned functionalities.
+-Worked with team in enhancing and end to end testing.